 I’d recommend not to take any boat tours around the Cliffs of Moher (your tour guide might strongly encourage this during summer visits).
 The rides on the Atlantic can be quite rough.

-Please do visit here for more details.
+Please do visit cliffs-of-moher for more details.

 Killarney National Park